blue-build/modules/modules/akmods/README.md

 > [!WARNING]
 > Only Universal Blue images as a base are officially supported.
-For other images, you'll likely need to do some more setup.

 > [!WARNING]
 > Universal Blue builds with Fedora 38 & below are not supported.